carbonplan/research/articles/cdr-verification-explainer/methods.md

 Read our [explainer](carbonplan.org/research/cdr-verification-explainer) for a summary of the key takeaways and tensions that emerged from the process of building this tool.
 Read [Frontier’s post](http://frontierclimate.com/writing/quantifying-delivered-cdr) to learn how they are incorporating lessons into their upcoming purchase cycles.

-## Uncertainty mapping — framework
+## Uncertainty mapping — Framework

 Robust quantification of carbon removal and storage durability is critical for understanding the real-world outcomes and performance of different CDR approaches over time.
 Ideally, CDR outcomes would be quantified within a broader MRV system that sets clear standards and facilitates trustworthy data acquisition and reporting.
 In the absence of such a system, it is important that both CDR projects and CDR buyers work toward high-quality quantification approaches.